CmrCrabs/NEA/paperwork.typ

     + parameter checkboxes
       + toggle between pbr / non pbr lighting
     + color select wheel (imgui) for parameters

 #pagebreak()
+= Documented Design
+== Technologies
+- Rust:
+  - Fast, memory efficient programming language
+- wgpu:
+  - Graphics library
+- Rust GPU:
+  - (Rust as a) shader language
+- Winit:
+  - cross platform window creation and event loop management library
+- Dear ImGui
+  - Bloat-free GUI library with minimal dependencies
+- GLAM:
+  - used for various linear algebra operations
+- Pollster / Env Logger:
+  - used to read errors, as wgpu does not log as would be standard
+- Image:
+  - used to read HDRIs from a file into memory for processing
+- Nix:
+  - Used to create a declarative, reproducible development environment
+// TODO LINK TO UI.RS // TODO: properly credit and comment

+// INCLUDE COOL GRAPH OF TEXTURES
+== Algorithm Overview (Unfinished) @JTessendorf @Empirical-Spectra
+// TODO: link to documented design
+Below is a high-level explanation of the algorithm used in this project, primarily for providing context for the upcoming theory.
+It is explained in more detail in the documented design.
+\
+On Startup:
+- Generate gaussian random number pairs, and store them into a texture, on the CPU
+- Compute the butterfly operation's twiddle factors, and indices, and store them into a texture On Parameter Change (For Every Lengthscale):
+- Compute the initial wave vectors and dispersion relation, and store into a texture
+- Compute the initial frequency spectrum for each wave vector, and store into a texture
+- Compute the conjugate of each wave vector, and store into a texture
+Frame-by-Frame:
+- For Every Lengthscale:
+  - Evolve initial frequency spectrum through time
+  - Pre-compute & store amplitudes for FFT into textures
+  - perform IFFT for height displacement
+  - perform IFFT for normal calculation
+  - perform IFFT(s) for jacobian
+  - Process & merge IFFT results into displacement, normal, and foam maps
+- Create a fullscreen quad and render skybox, sun & fog to framebuffer
+- Offset tiles based on instance index & centering
+- Combine values for all 3 lengthscales & offset vertices based on displacement map
+- Compute lighting value and render result to framebuffer

+== The Fourier Transform (Unfinished)
+=== Butterfly Texture (Unfinished)

+=== Butterfly Operations (Unfinished)

+=== Permutation (Unfinished)

+== Cascades

+== Application State

+#pagebreak()
 = Bibliography